telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

         });
     </script>

-**Bind the ComboBox to a local data array**
+**Bind to a local data array**

-The ComboBox can be bound to local data arrays through the [DataSource component](/framework/datasource/overview)&mdash;an abstraction for local and remote data.
+Bind the ComboBox to local data arrays through the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.

 Local arrays are appropriate for limited value options.

+The example below demonstrates how to initialize the ComboBox by binding it to local data arrays.

 ###### Example